Research

 Forested Wetland Identification

 Forested wetlands are diverse habitats that are often difficult to map due to being hidden from aerial photography and satellite imagery by their overstory.
 This is especially true in the Pacific Northwest where tall and dense conifers cover the landscape year-round.
+Paradoxically, forested wetlands are the most difficult wetlands to identify and map but are the most widespread, making up approximately 50% of all wetlands (Lang et al., 2024).
 To identify forested wetlands, I collaborated on developing the Wetland Intrinsic Potential tool (WIP tool) which leverages terrain metrics and machine learning to identify probability patterns of wetlands across a landscape.
-This work was led by Dr. Meghan Halabisky and has been published in Hydrology and Earth System Science
+This work was led by Dr. Meghan Halabisky and has been published in Hydrology and Earth System Science.
+Our approach estimated that forested wetland area was nearly three times greater than previous estimates for the Hoh River Watershed on the Olympic Peninsula (Stewart et al., 2024).

 Teal Carbon & Cryptic Carbon